Clean Water Act at 50: environmental gains, challenges unmet

 Yet the algae blooms were back within a couple of decades — this time because of a problem the Clean Water Act had sidestepped.

-Its emission limits and permitting requirements apply to wastes released into waters through pipes or ditches from identifiable sources, such as factories.
-But it doesn't regulate runoff pollution from indirect sources — fertilizers and pesticides from farm fields and lawns; oil and toxic chemicals from city streets and parking lots — that flow into waterways when it rains.
+Its emission limits and permitting requirements apply to wastes released into waters from identifiable sources, such as factories.
+But it doesn't regulate runoff pollution from indirect sources: fertilizers and pesticides from farm fields and lawns; oil and toxic chemicals from city streets and parking lots.

 Such runoff pollution is now the leading cause of U.S. waterway impairments.

-Scientific studies say manure and fertilizer from livestock operations spread on crop fields are largely to blame for sprawling summer algae in western Lake Erie and the “dead zone” in the Gulf of Mexico, which receives massive heartland runoff from the Mississippi River.
-They're also the top pollutant in Chesapeake Bay.

-Environmental groups who have long argued the law allows regulation of large livestock farm pollution sued EPA this month, demanding a tougher approach.
-But federal and state agencies rely mostly on voluntary programs that provide financial assistance to farms for using practices such as planting cover crops that hold soil during off-seasons and buffer strips between croplands and streams.
-Farm groups resist making such practices mandatory.
+Environmentalists who have long argued the law allows regulation of large livestock farm pollution sued EPA this month, demanding a tougher approach.
+But federal and state agencies rely mostly on voluntary programs that provide financial assistance to farms for using practices such as cover crops that hold soil during off-seasons.
+Farm groups resist making them mandatory.

-“Agriculture politics are the third rail,” said the Environmental Integrity Project's Schaeffer.
-“The farm lobby is powerful.”

-Stan Meiburg, director of the Center for Energy, Environment and Sustainability at Wake Forest University and a former EPA deputy administrator, favors requiring farms and other runoff sources to bear costs of environmental damage they cause if a workable system could be found.
+Stan Meiburg, director of the Center for Energy, Environment and Sustainability at Wake Forest University and a former EPA deputy administrator, favors requiring farms to bear costs of environmental damage they cause if a workable system could be found.

-“But it's not clear to me that such a thing exists in the real world,” he said.
-“I find it unlikely that any legislation any time soon is going to impose wide-scale restrictions on how farmers conduct their activities.”
+But, he added, “I find it unlikely that any legislation any time soon is going to impose wide-scale restrictions on how farmers conduct their activities.”

-A more practical approach, he said, is convincing farmers that anti-runoff practices are in their economic interest.

 A case argued this month before the U.S. Supreme Court involved one of the longest-running debates about the Clean Water Act: Which waters does it legally protect?

 Lakes, rivers and streams are covered, as are adjacent wetlands.
-But 40 years of court battles and regulatory rewrites have left unsettled the status of wetlands not directly connected to a larger water body — and of rain-dependent “ephemeral” streams that flow only part of the year.
+But 40 years of court battles and regulatory rewrites have left unsettled the status of wetlands not directly connected to a larger water body — and of seasonal streams.

-“We want to preserve and protect our ability and statutory authority to regulate in this area,” EPA's Regan said, describing wetlands as crucial for filtering out pollutants that otherwise would flow downstream.
-They also store floodwaters and provide habitat for a multitude of plants and animals.
+“We want to preserve and protect our ability and statutory authority to regulate in this area,” EPA's Regan said, describing wetlands as crucial for filtering out pollutants, storing floodwaters and providing habitat.

 “What's at stake here is at least half the waterways in this country,” said Jon Devine of the Natural Resources Defense Council.

-The National Association of Homebuilders, which supports the Idaho couple's challenge of an EPA order to stop work on their house, says states are better suited to oversee isolated wetlands and ephemeral streams than EPA or the U.S. Army Corps of Engineers, which handles some cases.
+The National Association of Homebuilders, which supports the Idaho couple's challenge of an EPA order to stop work on their house, says states can better oversee isolated wetlands and ephemeral streams than EPA.

-Environmental justice — the quest for environmental policies that treat everyone fairly, including communities of color — is a high-profile issue nowadays, although it began with early 1980s protests over a hazardous waste landfill in an impoverished, majority-black community in Warren County, North Carolina.

 But for Crystal M.C.
-Davis, the movement began the day after the infamous 1969 Cuyahoga fire, when Carl Stokes, Cleveland's first Black mayor, called a news conference and filed a complaint with the state seeking help in cleaning up the river.
-His brother, U.S. Rep. Louis Stokes, asked Congress for help — another step toward the Clean Water Act.
+Davis, it became more real after the 1969 Cuyahoga fire, when Carl Stokes, Cleveland's first Black mayor, filed a complaint with the state seeking help cleaning up the river.

 “The renaissance of the Cuyahoga River is personal to us,” said Davis, who is Black and a vice president of the Alliance for the Great Lakes.
 “That's why we have to stop and celebrate, even though there's still room for improvement."